-Parents engage in emotion coaching when you’re actively and purposefully responsive to your child’s emotions.
-It requires that you be aware of your child’s emotional state.
+You engage in emotion coaching when you’re actively and purposefully responsive to your child’s emotions.
+It requires you to be aware of your child’s emotional state.
 It also challenges you to see emotions as an important part of your child’s experience.
-During emotion coaching, parents accept those feelings and teach their children how to manage positive and negative emotions.
+During emotion coaching, you accept those feelings and teach your child how to manage positive and negative emotions.

 Practice emotion coaching

 Then, when your child begins to display an emotion—verbally or physically—talk about it!
 This goes for positive and negative emotions.
-Help your child recognize how he or she is feeling.
-You might say, “It seems you’re feeling…” Express that you understand how your child could feel the way she or he does.
+Help your child recognize how they're feeling.
+You might say, “It seems you’re feeling…” Express that you understand how your child could feel the way they do.
 You might say, “I can understand how this situation might make you feel that way.”
 Explain the causes and consequences of emotions and reactions.
 You might say, “You feel so excited about the news of our trip to Disneyland, you want to run around in circles!” or “If you get so angry that you break your toy, what might happen next?”

-If needed, talk about how your child can calm down or what to do to help him or her feel better.
+If needed, talk about how your child can calm down or what to do to help them feel better.
 You might say, “You seem to be getting very upset.
 Let’s take some deep breaths together to help you calm down.”
 Or you might say, “You’re so happy and have a lot of energy you need to burn.
 Let’s do some jumping jacks!”
-Problem-solve the emotion, encourage your child to try a few different things to help her or him feel better or calmer, and see what works.
+Problem-solve the emotion, encourage your child to try a few different things to help them feel better or calmer, and see what works.